abusuioc/from-gms-to-hms/README.md

 ##### Signing considerations

-Anticipating the next step and how to grow the apps further inside AG it's maybe a good time now to discuss different choices when it comes to app signing.
+Anticipating the [next step](#step-4-preparations-for-the-hms-integration-into-your-apps) and how to grow the apps further inside AG it's maybe a good time now to discuss different choices when it comes to app signing.

 If you use [Google Play App Signing](https://developer.android.com/studio/publish/app-signing#app-signing-google-play) then it's obvious you will have to use a different signing key for AG as Google controls now the signing key and you have no access to it anymore (you only have the upload key).

 1. Sign with the same key for both GP and AG:

-   This makes sense especially if at *step_4* you plan to opt for a GMS&HMS integration (ffw there to read more).
+   This makes sense especially if at [step 5](#step-5-integrate-hms-sdks-in-your-app) you plan to opt for including both GMS and HMS SDKs in the same build/binary.
 Since there is only one build (therefore an unique *applicationId*), it's convenient to have also only one binary - that can be uploaded at the same time to both GP and AG.
 Furthermore, on Huawei devices still having GMS, both app stores exist for now, but there is no guarantee that GP will still be available in the future.
 What you want in that case is to have a seamless upgrade experience where both GP and AG - because both stores can update your app since the signature is the same.

    **Don't use the same key** if you know for sure you want to have a different build for HMS, but you wish to keep the same *applicationId* - because competing updates from GP and AG (on devices having both) can make the user experience weird: i.e. version `v` (coming from GP) has Google Maps, the next one `v+1` happens to be from AG, so it uses HMS Maps and maybe later GP updates to `v+2` and users are back on Google Maps.